Independent AI audit and assessment for New Zealand organisations.

 AI systems that process data about Māori communities carry responsibilities rooted in kaitiakitanga and te ao Māori that international frameworks were not designed to address.
 Waitemata Healthcare found global AI standards inappropriate for the Aotearoa context.
 Te Tiriti o Waitangi compliance requires purpose-built assessment grounded in Māori data governance principles.

 Without AI-specific legislation, NZ organisations must apply existing laws to new technology.
-The Privacy Act 2020, Fair Trading Act 1986, Companies Act 1993, and CoFI Act 2022 all have implications for AI, but none spell out exactly what "compliant" looks like.
+The Privacy Act 2020, Fair Trading Act 1986, Companies Act 1993, and CoFI Act 2022 all have implications for AI, but none spell out exactly what compliant looks like.
+We map your AI systems against every applicable obligation, flag what falls short, and give you a defensible compliance position when regulators come asking.

 Every organisation is at a different stage of its AI journey.
 Pick the audit depth that matches your immediate need, then expand as priorities evolve.

-Privacy Act Deep Dive
+Privacy Act deep dive

 - 13-principle compliance mapping